-This Part of the General Scheme will cover claims where the employer ceased trading but did not formally wind-up between 22 October 1983 (the original transposition date) and the date of commencement of the Act.
+These provisions of the Bill will cover claims where the employer ceased trading but did not formally wind-up between 22 October 1983 (the original transposition date) and the date of commencement of the Act.

-In general, the same process will apply as is required for the Employer Deemed Insolvent Application.
+In general, the same process will apply as is required for the Deemed Insolvent process.
 The following modifications apply:

-- All claims under this Historical Employer Deemed Insolvent Application must be submitted within two years of commencement of the Bill.
+- All claims under this Historical Deemed Insolvent process must be submitted within two years of commencement of the Bill.
+The Bill provides for a further 2-year extension of this time period if an applicant can demonstrate exceptional circumstances outside the control of the employee.
 A comprehensive communications campaign will be conducted by the Department to advise former employees of their potential entitlements under this process (see section 5.4 below). - An employee is not required to first serve notice on the employer, nor will the Minister notify the employer of the claim.
 This is because, given how far into the past some of these debts are, this will be a cost borne by the SIF and not recouped from the employer.
 This reflects the fact that there is normally a six-month time limit to pursue employment rights breaches to the WRC (extendable to 12 months with reasonable cause), and a 6-year limitation period for pursuing breaches of contract such as non-payment of wages.
-Furthermore, this is a cost being borne by the State because, as established by the Supreme Court in Glegola, the State failed to properly transpose Article 2(1) of the Directive.
+This is a cost being borne by the State because, as established by the Supreme Court in Glegola, the State failed to properly transpose Article 2(1) of the Directive.